-When we talk about what makes eating disorder treatment successful, we often focus on weight restoration, skill development, and identity formation — all building blocks of evidence-based treatments like But there is an additional, more subtle defining factor: culture and community.
+When we talk about what makes eating disorder treatment successful, we often focus on weight restoration, skill development, and identity formation—all building blocks of evidence-based treatments like family-based treatment (FBT).
+But there is an additional, more subtle defining factor: culture and community.

 “Our culture is a primary dimension of our identity, and we cannot treat the ‘whole person’ without accounting for the customs, beliefs, and behaviors a person holds.
 Incorporating a patient's culture into treatment presents opportunities to better understand potential motivating factors for recovery which providers may otherwise be unaware of if adhering to Westernized treatment paradigms,” says Equip’s Senior Manager of Diversity, Equity, Inclusion, and Belonging, Scout Silverstein.